M-o-a-T/forth/doc/meta/coding_style.rst

 tests, trigger a couple of errors and ``catch`` the result to verify that the system is left in a reasonable state, and all that.

 Your code must be able to run both from RAM and from Flash.
-Use ``init:`` markers (in general code) and ``setup`` words (in objects) to set up your data; don't override ``init``.
+Use ``:init`` markers (in general code) and ``setup`` words (in objects) to set up your data; don't override ``init``.